 Before his family received the letter, the first news his family had that he was alive was a newspaper report.
 On February 1, 1945, his sister, Margaret, who was working for the Department of Defense in Washington D.C., read a dispatch written by United Press International reporter Frank Hewlett.
 The dispatch said:

-Frank was made a captain because of his work as a guerilla.
-After he left the Philippines, he was sent to New Caledonia, and later returned home to Red Dragon, West Virginia, where a celebration was held in his honor.
+After he left the Philippines, he was sent to New Caledonia and later returned home to Red Dragon, West Virginia, where a celebration was held in his honor.
+For showing amazing courage and leadership Frank was promoted from private to captain.
 Frank remained in the Army until June 20, 1947.

 His family later moved to Aurora, Illinois, where he worked as a mailman.
 Frank married Clara Bank and was the father of four children.
 One son attended West Point.
 Frank Gyovai died on December 21, 1984, in Aurora, Illinois, and was buried at Mount Olivet Cemetery in Aurora.